ja3y/Terraform-build/README.md

 Note: Generate your own access and secret keys and supply into the script as needed.
+This keys can also be stored as environmental variables

 Execute Terraform-install.py to deploy Terraform onto your debian/ubuntu device using APT package manager